Mischief & Craft d="M134.36 152.05c-2.9 1.14-5.38 1.47-7.53 1.5-4.69-9 17.01-24.73 15.09-6.87-2.69 2.24-4.96 3.9-7.56 5.37" />

 If you want to know what's next for everyone from 18F, stay tuned.
 I mentioned a bet earlier.
 Here's another bet: if you piss off nearly 100 of the most capable, driven humans around, I bet you're going to end up regretting it.

 What's next for me?
 I really don't know.
 For the time being, I still have a job.
 I don't for how long that will be true.
-I definitely didn't expect to be looking for a new job anytime soon, so while I'd prefer to be more strategic about my next rolw, I may not have that kind of luxry.
+I definitely didn't expect to be looking for a new job anytime soon, so while I'd prefer to be more strategic about my next role, I may not have that kind of luxury.
 We'll see, I guess.
 I would really like to believe that, if I'm able to hang on, I can still do some good.
-But the disgraceful treatment of 18F makes it all too clear that doing good is not an option for the timebeing.
+But the disgraceful treatment of 18F makes it all too clear that doing good is not an option for the time being.

 In the more immediate future, I'd like to write more about my time at 18F, so if you want to hear more about that, for now the best way to follow that is on BlueSky.
-(I'm an RSS guy and I'll make a feed for this site, but I'm trying to post things instead of yak shaving).
+(I'm an RSS guy and I'll make a feed for this site, but I'm trying to post things instead of yak shaving.
+Update: Ok I made an RSS feed, so I feel better about that at least).
 Right now though, I'm going to mourn just a little bit longer and support my 18F comrades however I can.

 Weeknotes, Week 48(?)
 2024